openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/anomaly/index.rst

    :align: center
    :alt: Anomaly Task Types

-Padim is a clustering based anomaly detection approach.
+Padim is a clustering-based anomaly detection approach.
 The model uses a patch-based mechanism that extracts patches from the input image and then uses a CNN to extract features from the patches.

 To eliminate the redundant information from the extracted features, the model randomly selects a subset of the features to reduce the dimensionality of the features.
 A multi-variate Gaussian distribution is fitted for each patch embedding.
 This means each patch of the set of training images has a corresponding multivariate Gaussian distribution.

 To predict the anomaly score, Mahalanobis distance is calculated to score each patch position of the test image.
 The matrices of Mahalanobis distances constitute the anomaly map, with higher scores indicating anomalous regions.

 .. note::